 And then- BAM!

-Your baby starts refusing to nurse one day.
+Your baby starts refusing to breastfeed one day.
 What is going on here? *Enter stage left- Nursing Strike.

 Signs of a Nursing Strike